 - 10 year warranty premium Acrylic white roof coating

 - Reflects heat and protects against the elements

 - Renews most roofing substrates

 - Protects against 90 percent of UV rays

 - Not for rubber roofs

-The Kool Seal KST063600-16 Elastomeric Roof Coating is a cost-effective way to maintain the integrity of your RVs fiberglass or aluminum roof.
+The Kool Seal KST063600-20 Elastomeric Roof Coating is a cost-effective way to maintain the integrity of your RVs fiberglass or aluminum roof.
 Coating blocks 90% of UV rays and keeps rain, snow, dirt, and leaves out of the camper while reducing sound.

 BEST FOR – RVers looking to reseal tears or gapping seams on their camper’s rubber roof or to bring back a bright white finish to improve the appearance of their RV.

 - Designed for use over RV rubber roofs, at seams and tears and to…

 - It is UV resistant and expands and contracts with roofs